 7. Allow monitoring by third parties

 A well-run childcare organization should be transparent about how they operate and open to monitoring from third parties.
-These third parties may include local IVHQ teams, government agencies, or non-government organizations.
+These third parties may include local IVHQ teams, government agencies, or non-government organisations.
 Monitoring shouldn’t interrupt or affect the operations of the placement but it is important to select and work with a childcare provider who doesn’t have anything to hide.

 The use of this guidance

 We believe there will always be a social need for us to offer childcare placements and we are confident that these types of placements will always be a popular choice for IVHQ volunteers.
-By proactively establishing these guidelines and ensuring they are understood and adhered to by all of our local teams and partner organizations, we trust that IVHQ childcare placements are ethically and responsibly run.
+By proactively establishing these guidelines and ensuring they are understood and adhered to by all of our local teams and partner organisations, we trust that IVHQ childcare placements are ethically and responsibly run.

 This guidance document has been developed for use by anyone interested in choosing the right childcare provider to work with and will be updated and refined over time.
 Feedback on the guidance can be provided to IVHQ’s Head of Sustainability and Risk, Ben Brown: email@example.com.